-Writing with Confide nce
+Writing with Confidence

 RDF Domain(s): Knowledge Base (A1)

-Self-management (B2)

-Personal Qualities (B1)
+Self-management (B2) Personal Qualities (B1)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 This session will look at strategies for developing your writing style and confidence in academic writing.
 The training is focused on practical writing interventions so you can practice your writing skills, develop your academic vocabulary and develop a writing timetable.
 This training also explores a thesis framework to write too and some of the barriers that may stop us from writing.